-B Salary is usually an important factor when choosing a career, but money is only one part of what makes a job satisfying, Laurie says.
+B Salary is usually an important factor when choosing a career, but money is only one part of what makes a job satisfying, Santos says.
 On her Happiness Lab podcast she interviews psychologist Barry Schwartz who explains that people do need to get paid enough to live and support their families, but if they have that, then there are other factors that make a job rewarding.
 One of the main ones is doing something that matters, and often this means work that has a positive impact on the lives of other people, even if it’s a small one.
 He adds that work that is varied, challenging and allows people to be creative tends to be more satisfying.

-C However, some employers make the mistake of thinking that financial rewards are what motivates people, Schwartz says, and, because of this, in some jobs, the meaning and level of challenge has been reduced.
+C However, some employers make the mistake of thinking that financial rewards are what motivates people, Schwartz says, and, because of this, in some jobs the meaning and level of challenge has been reduced.
 When jobs become less meaningful, the only motivation left for employees is money, which then confirms the employers’ incorrect beliefs.
 Santos adds that financial rewards do work to an extent, as people will do boring jobs for money, but by removing meaning, people are less satisfied, less engaged, and actually less productive.

 D Psychologist Jonathan Haidt agrees that variety and challenge are important, and he adds that another key factor for job satisfaction is having more freedom around how you do your job.
 In his book The Happiness Hypothesis, he talks about a 1960s study which found that people in simple, routine jobs who were closely supervised felt more powerless, dissatisfied and disconnected from their work.
 In contrast, people whose work was more varied and challenging, and who had more freedom in deciding how they did their jobs enjoyed their work much more.